getty-zig/getty.so/docs/contributing/index.md

 # Contributing

-Contributions to Getty are very welcome! 😄
+Contributions to Getty are very welcome!

-This page contains some information and a few guidelines to help get you started.
-If you have any questions about contributing or Getty, feel free to reach out on the [Getty Discord](https://discord.gg/njDA67U5ph).
+This page provides some information and a few guidelines to help get you started on your contributing journey.
+If you have any questions, feel free to reach out on the [Getty Discord](https://discord.gg/njDA67U5ph).

 ## Zig

-- Getty currently tracks the `master` release of Zig, so make sure your version is updated.
+- Getty currently tracks the [`master` release of Zig](https://ziglang.org/download/), so make sure your version is updated.

 ## Issues